tomxbarnesx/git-interview-baseline/README.md

 fbee832 Started new-feature (aviflombaum, 2 days ago)
 ```

-See, we can't push all those commits.
-Wouldn't it have been great if we simply isolated our work on new-feature into its own copy of our code so that until it's done, we could have deployed the commit that fixes the application?
+Wouldn't it have been great if we simply isolated our work on new-feature into its own copy of our code so that until it's done, we can still easily edit and redeploy our main application?
 We can do exactly this using a feature in git called branches.

 ## Making a branch with `git branch`

 Let's quickly make a repository that we can use as a sandbox to experiment with the collaborative features of git.
-You don't have to follow along, you'll be able to understand the concepts from the reading but if you'd like, you can copy and paste these commands locally.
+We recommend following along by trying out some of the commands in your terminal as you read.
+The best way to get comfortable with git is to experiment, add, commit, and push until the process is second nature.
+Feel free to copy and paste the lines below and pay close attention to any error messages you recieve.

 From our home directory we're going to make a new directory for our mission-critical-application.